team3997/ChickenVision/README.md

 <h2>Configuration</h2>
 <h3>Things you may need to configure</h3>
 <ul>
   <li>Exposure.
-You probably will need to adjust the exposure based on LED light ring.
+You will need to adjust the exposure based on LED light ring.
 The lower you can set this value while still tracking vision targets, the better.
-Current setup is 21</li>
+My current setup is 21</li>
   <li>HSV Threshold.
 Depending on LED ring and exposure level, may need to adjust HSV Threshold.
 If using GRIP to find values: webcam->median_blur(5)->HSV Threshold->adjust values until targets are white.
 (More documentation on this step coming)</li>
   </li>
 </ul>